In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Now that you know what keywords might be right for you, let’s take it to the next level.

-Spy on your competitors for any search term you can find that’s ranking well on YouTube that would be appropriate for your video.
+Spy on your competitors for any search term you can find that ranks well on YouTube and would be appropriate for your video.
 Look at what titles, descriptions, and tags they’re using.

 You can use a tool like vidIQ to assist.

-Using vidIQ, look for a video ranking well for a particular keyword in your niche that doesn’t have a lot of subscribers.
+Using VidIQ, look for a video that ranks well for a particular keyword in your niche with few subscribers.

-That means that keyword falls into the category of a keyword sweet spot for you, leaving lots of room to rank (for channels with many subscribers).
+That means that the keyword falls into a keyword sweet spot, leaving you lots of room to rank (for channels with many subscribers).

-Focus on Creating Longer Videos and Audience Retention
+Focus on Creating Longer Videos & Audience Retention

 There are a few YouTube ranking factors that we need to account for when it comes to retention and video length: